vesalukka/bitcoin_search/README.md

 Option1:
   1. Run with python3. ie.: python3 bitcoin_search.py
-  2. program then asks to dates to make bitcoin searche between then
+  2. program then asks to dates to make bitcoin searches between then
   3. program prints results to terminal where You started program

 Option2: